 You should upload your source code by means of the above site, in the form of a zip or tar.gz file.

-The deadline for uploading the dissertation document and source code package is 17:00 on the day of the deadline for submission of the paper copies.
+The deadline for uploading the source code package is 17:00 on the day of the deadline for submission of the dissertation PDF or paper copies.

 Supervisor's Report Form